mbethke/la_us/README.md

   US keyboard punctuation marks.
 * You get ◌ັ and ◌ົ on x and z as on Windows, but they are also on AltGr-a and AltGr-o because that's where they belong phonetically.
-* Tone marks ◌່	and ◌້ are on 1 and 2 as on Windows, too, but also on q and Q respectively for easier access without AltGr.
+* Tone marks ◌່ and ◌້ are on 1 and 2 as on Windows, but also on q and Q respectively for easier access without AltGr.
 Being very similar phonetically, ໄ and ໃ both go on the W key.
+* Generally (for letters so/fo/ho/kho), the Sung variant is found in the unshifted position and Tam is shifted.
+Exceptions are Pho and Tho where the Tam variant is the nmore frequent one.

 There is an SVG version of the layout included, based on Wikipedia user Michka_B's [excellent hand-optimized US